Outdoor Allergies in Kids

 Preventing outdoor allergies

-- Tracking pollen counts.
+Tracking pollen counts.
 Some weather stations and web sites report the levels of airborne pollen in specific areas.
 Levels are often higher on warm, windy, dry days.
-If pollen is high in your area, keep your child indoors when possible.
+If pollen is high in your area, keep your child indoors if you can.

-- In the fall, keep your child from playing in dead leaves which often harbor mold.
+Keeping your child from playing in dead leaves in the fall.
+The leaves often harbor mold.